CELLCOLOR & VALUESBYCOLORALL: functions for Google Sheets to work with colored cells

 =SUMIFS($C$2:$C$10,$A$2:$A$10,E2,VALUESBYCOLORALL("light green 3","",$C$2:$C$10),"<>")

-3. Once both conditions are met, the corresponding amount from C2:C10 is being totalled.
+- Once both conditions are met, you will get the corresponding total from C2:C10.

 Hope this tutorial explains how the functions work and hint at possible ways to use them.
 If you still have difficulties applying them to your case, meet me in the comments section ;)